President John Adams

 Let me not sink to be a clod:

 Make me Thy fuel, Flame of God.

-“In nature, we see God, as it were, like the sun in a picture, in the law, as the sun in a cloud in Christ we see Him in His beams, He being the brightness of His glory, and the exact image of His person.
+“In nature, we see God, as it were, like the sun in a picture, in the law, as the sun in a cloud; in Christ we see Him in His beams, He is the brightness of His glory, and the exact image of His person.